CHURPTeam/CHURP/README.md

 * (Optional) `retrieveSecret() -> SK`: Reconstruct the secret from shares retrieved from nodes in the `nodeList`.
 (Note that this function is optional, i.e., CHURP works without any need to explicitly reconstruct the secret.)

+WARNING: THIS IS A RESEARCH PROTOTYPE AND IS NOT READY FOR PRODUCTION USAGE.
+IT MAY CONTAINS BUGS.
+THE AUTHORS DISCLAIM ANY LIABILITY.

+NOTE: The code only implements optimistic path of the CHURP protocol.
+The pessimistic path is still under development.

 ## Acknowledges

 Currently CHURP is built on [Pairing Based Cryptography library](https://crypto.stanford.edu/pbc/) (LGPL) and its [Go wrapper](https://github.com/Nik-U/pbc), [GNU Multi Precision library](https://gmplib.org/) and its [Go wrapper](https://github.com/ncw/gmp) (BSD), and [Google Protobuffer](https://github.com/golang/protobuf).